 3. Monitor Driver Behavior

 How your drivers operate their vehicles has a significant impact on fuel consumption.
 Aggressive driving behaviors such as speeding, harsh braking, and rapid acceleration can increase fuel usage by up to 30%.
+Encourage fuel-efficient driving by:- Providing training on eco-driving techniques

 - Installing telematics systems to track driving habits